PerfectlySoft/PerfectDocs/guide/SQLite.md

 public func execute(statement: String, count: Int, doBindings: (SQLiteStmt, Int) throws -> ()) throws
 ```

-The last variant on the execute function, this allows you to specify repeating the statement by count: number of times.
+This last variant of the execute function allows you to repeat the statement for count: number of times.
 This is especially useful in situations where you need to loop an insert.
 Also allows for the [binding of variables](#binding-variables-to-queries).
 Must be in the do-try-catch, as it throws.

 ### doWithTransaction